MikeLirio/delirio-pi/README.md

 * `delirio-pi\docker\system\apps`:
   * images on the docker-compose: **[Deluge](https://hub.docker.com/r/linuxserver/deluge), [Pi-Hole](https://hub.docker.com/r/pihole/pihole)**
   * It will contain all custom images build by us.
+  * **Ubuntu** by default, contains a service that works on **port 53** that avoid to Pi-Hole to wake up.
+To change that port I followed the [this link](https://www.linuxuprising.com/2020/07/ubuntu-how-to-free-up-port-53-used-by.html).
 * `delirio-pi\docker\system\devops`:
   * images on the docker-compose: **[Nexus3](https://hub.docker.com/r/sonatype/nexus3), [Sonarqube](https://hub.docker.com/_/sonarqube)**
   * The problem founded is those images are not build on arch arm64, used by Raspberry Pi 4.
 As a future project, **I will have to build them manually**.